khameelbm/khameel-hugo-academic/content/authors/admin/_index.md

 - Polymer-based additive manufacturing of structural and functional devices
 - Mathematical modelling of advanced materials
 - Dynamic fatigue failure assessment and fracture analysis
-- R programming for statistical analysis and design of experiment
+- R and Python programming for data-driven analysis and applied machine learning

 </div>